toddledev/documentation/docs/05-the-editor/08-data-panel/index.md

 ## Lifecycle
 Control what happens at specific moments in your component or page lifecycle:
-- On load: Actions that execute when the page or component is initially loaded
+- On load: Actions that execute when the page or component is initially loaded or mounted to the DOM
 - On attribute change: Actions that run when URL parameters (for pages) or attributes (for components) are modified

 ## Dependents